 You can find more information about orientation sessions, semester start dates and student pathways by following the link below.

 Information for prospective students

-Applications to study at The University Of Melbourne are handled centrally at Faculty level in the first instance.
-More information on applying can be found on the Graduate School of Humanities and Social Sciences Master of Cultural Materials Conservation web page.
+Applications to study at the University of Melbourne are handled centrally at Faculty level in the first instance.
+More information on applying can be found on the Study Master of Cultural Materials Conservation web page.

-- Information for international students can be found on the Future students International graduate coursework Before you apply web page
+- Information for international students can be found on the Study International applications web page

 - Information for international students about Australian Government scholarships for graduate study in Australia can be found on the Scholarships to study in Australia web page.
-Note: these scholarships are not available to Australian students.
+Please note: these scholarships are not available to Australian students

 Mid year entry is available on a full-time basis with enrolment in three compulsory subjects and one graduate elective.
-When selecting your graduate elective, please discuss your options with the course co-ordinator to ensure you meet the requirements for this unit.
+When selecting your graduate elective, please discuss your options with the course coordinator to ensure you meet the requirements for this unit.
 In particular they are advised to ensure they have sufficient chemistry knowledge to complete an analytical chemistry subject.
-You may also need to do the Chemistry Bridging subject form 9 to 13 July 2018 before your first subject in semester two.
+You may also need to do the Chemistry Bridging subject before your first subject in semester two.